OpenFAST/openfast/docs/source/testing/index.rst

 directly in the source code.
 Two primary levels of tests exist: regression tests at the highest level and unit tests at the lowest level.
 The regression tests compare locally generated results with stored "baseline" results.
-This test gives an indication of whether the full-system or sub-system response has changed.
+These tests give an indication of whether the full-system or sub-system response has changed.
 The unit tests focus on a single subroutine or code block.
 These tests need not be physically realistic and focus on the mathematics and exersizing of an algorithm.